About the Rajawali Foundation Institute for Asia Fellows Program

 Please Note: We do not accept open applications at this time

-Visiting Scholars/Practitioners participate in Monthly Research Seminars that feature guest speakers from within and outside of Harvard Kennedy School working on various public policy issues pertained to Asia.
-Pre-Doctoral Fellows participate in Weekly Workshops which allow them to present their academic works in progress, network with other Ph.D. students in the Boston area, and present their final presentations in public panels at the end of the academic year.
-We also organize center-wide fellows study group series that allows Rajawali Fellows to interact with other program fellows and students.
+Visiting Scholars/Practitioners participate in monthly research seminars that feature guest speakers from both within and outside the Harvard Kennedy School working on various public policy issues pertained to Asia.
+Pre-Doctoral Fellows participate in bi-weekly workshops which allow them to present their academic works in progress, network with other Ph.D. students in local area, and present their final presentations in public panels at the end of the academic year.

-In addition to academic pursuits, Rajawali Fellows are encouraged to explore the various cultural and historical activities available in the Boston area.
-The Ash Center hosts several events throughout the year for fellows including (but not limited to) apple picking, Thanksgiving lunch and Lunar New Year Party.
+In addition to academic pursuits, fellows are encouraged to explore the various cultural and historical activities available in the Boston area.
+The Ash Center hosts several events throughout the year for fellows, e.g. apple picking, Thanksgiving Lunch and a Lunar New Year Dumpling Party.
 Many of our fellows are also encouraged to interact with HKS degree-seeking students with overlapping research interests and professional backgrounds through the Research Pairs initiative.

-- Attend the new fellows orientation in the beginning of the semester
+Attend the new fellows orientation at the beginning of the semester

 Participate in monthly research seminars (visiting scholars/practitioners) or weekly workshops (pre-doctoral fellows)

 Submit a final paper in order to qualify for the program completion certificate